 Daniel H. Handman, a partner in the firm’s Los Angeles office, could spend hours talking about his impressive roster of litigation victories.
-These include taking more than a dozen cases, successfully, to trial, numerous favorable summary judgement rulings and many arbitration successes.
-Dan’s areas of expertise include discrimination/harassment cases, wage & hour and employee theft/trade secret litigation.
-His many clients range from Fortune 500 employers to sophisticated, complex companies with under 50 employees in the food and beverage, apparel, construction and entertainment industries, among others.
+These include successfully taking more than a dozen cases to trial, numerous favorable summary judgment rulings, and many arbitration successes.
+Dan’s areas of expertise include discrimination/harassment cases, wage & hour, and employee theft/trade secret litigation.
+His many clients range from Fortune 500 employers to sophisticated, complex companies with under 50 employees in the food and beverage, apparel, construction, and entertainment industries, among others.

 The topic Dan would rather discuss, however, is his philosophy as a pragmatist: “My passion is finding solutions.
 Problems exist to be fixed.
 While sometimes problems are solved through litigation, most of the time, issues are resolved by being proactive and finding creative ways to help clients solve problems long before they rise to the level of litigation.”